What are the Most Common Summer Diseases in Dogs?

-“Our pets become more active in the summer, and parvovirus can live longer in a warmer environment,” says Nelson.
-“I’ve seen multiple animals at a time present similar signs, for example, multiple puppies of the same litter, multiple unvaccinated dogs from the same environment and multiple unvaccinated dogs exposed to an infectious source.”
+“Our pets become more active in the summer, and parvoviruscan live longer in a warmer environment,” says Nelson.
+“I’ve seen multiple animals at a time present similar signs.
+For example, multiple puppies of the same litter, multiple unvaccinated dogs from the same environment, or multiple unvaccinated dogs exposed to an infectious source.”

 How Does a Dog Get Parvovirus?

 Parvovirus transmits from dog to dog mainly through direct or indirect contact with the feces of an affected canine, which is why being outdoors often can raise your pet’s chances of getting it.
-But according to Dr. Patricia Joyce, an emergency clinician at NYC Veterinary Specialists in New York City, it’s not just an “outdoor disease” since dogs can track it inside and leave microscopic yet live traces of it all over the floor.
+But according to Dr. Patricia Joyce, an emergency clinician at BluePearl Pet Hospital in Brooklyn, New York, it’s not just an “outdoor disease” since dogs can track it inside and leave microscopic yet live traces of it all over the floor.
 “If one dog is affected in a household or kennel where there are several other dogs, it would be easy to spread,” says Nelson.

 What are the Symptoms of Parvovirus?